How do I identify a potential digital currency scam?

-- Never give access to your device to someone else if you are logged in to your Bitvavo account on this device.
+- Never provide access to your device to someone else if you are logged in to your Bitvavo account on this device.

-- Only trust emails which are really from Bitvavo, which could be recognized by the anti-phising code, and be aware of email addresses that look like ours, but is slightly different (such as firstname.lastname@example.org, email@example.com).
+- Only trust emails which are really from Bitvavo, which could be recognized by the anti-phising code, and be aware of email addresses that look like ours, but are slightly different (such as firstname.lastname@example.org, email@example.com).

 - Check for grammatical errors in the email or on the website.
-Scammers often use sites such as Google Translate which usually have a lot of grammatical errors.
+Scammers often use sites such as Google Translate which tend to create a lot of grammatical errors.

-- Be careful with opening attachments that are included with the email.
-They might be harmful.
+- Be careful when opening attachments included in an email.
+These might be harmful.

-- If there is a link to a website in the email, do not click on it, but instead copy and paste it to your browser instead of clicking it directly.
-There is a possibility that the link does not direct you to the site that it states in the link.
+- If a link to a website is included in an email, copy and paste it to your browser instead of clicking it directly.
+There is a possibility that the link does not direct you to the website you might expect.

-- Keep your operating system of your computer up-to-date.
+- Always keep your operating system of your computer up-to-date.

-- Use an anti-virus program on a regularly basis.
-Scammers will use malware to target people directly.
+- Use an anti-virus program on a regular basis.
+Scammers will often use malware to target people directly.

-- Only sign in on Bitvavo if there is a lock next to the address bar.
-Be aware of sites that might look like the Bitvavo site.
+- Only sign in to Bitvavo if a lock symbol is diplayed next to the address bar.
+Be aware of sites that resemble the Bitvavo site.

-- If you want to send digital currency to an external wallet, first search online for information about this address.
+- If you intend to send digital currency to an external wallet, first look for information about this address online.

-- If you want to send digital currency to an external wallet, first send a small test transaction before you send the whole amount.
-This way you do not accidently send a large amount to the wrong address or an address that cannot be trusted.
+- If you intend to transfer digital currency to an external wallet, send a small test transaction before transferring the entire amount.
+This prevents you from accidently transferring a large amount to a wrong address or an address that cannot be trusted.

-If you notice unusual behaviour or if you doubt something, please let us know by sending an email to firstname.lastname@example.org with the subject "Urgent" so we can take action together as soon as possible to limit potential damages.
+If you notice unusual behaviour or if you are in doubt about something, please let us know by sending an email to firstname.lastname@example.org with the subject "Urgent" so we can take action together as soon as possible to limit potential damages.